penguintutor/pixel-server/README.md

 ## Toggle

-An additional setting availble for automation is &toggle=True.
+An additional setting available for automation is &toggle=True.
 When turned on then the pixel output will toggle between the specified sequence and allOff.

+## Cheerlights / Custom color

+New custom color option.
+You can create (or use an external program) a file called customlight.cfg.
+This file should contain a single color or list of colors (one color per line).
+They should be in html RRGGBB color format, with or without a #.
+Any lines not recognised are ignored.

+To use in automation use the word "custom" in place of the RGB value in the URL string.

+For best effect use either a single color in the customlight.cfg file, or the same number of custom entries as the number of custom LEDs selected.

 # Configuration